5 Traffic Laws We Wish All Vegas Locals Knew

 1. Don’t pretend you’ve never merged onto the 1-15 going north by Tropicana.

 Write this down.
 There is almost ALWAYS a line to get onto the 1-15 heading north by Tropicana off the 215.
-If you drive past that line in the right lane and then “suddenly realize” you have to merge over to get on the 1-15, you’re an a**hole.
-I tried to find a nicer and gentler way to explain it but one does not exist.
+If you drive past that line in the right lane and then “suddenly realize” you have to merge over to get on the 1-15, you’re a jerk.
+We tried to find a nicer and gentler way to explain it but one does not exist.
 The cars in the left lane are not lined up just for the heck of it but they are being good citizens.
-I get it you must be a VIP club promoter but you can wait in line with the rest of us peasants.
+We get it you must be a super high level VIP club promoter celebrity, but you can wait in line with the rest of us peasants

 If you're trying to merge at the red arrow, you need to revoke your own license.
 You should be in the left lane in line by the green arrow AT THE LATEST.